Blair Braverman

-Blair Braverman (born 1988) is an American adventurer, dogsled racer, musher, advice columnist and nonfiction writer.
+Blair Braverman (born May 7, 1988) is an American adventurer, dogsled racer, musher, advice columnist and writer.
 She raced and completed the 2019 Iditarod, the 1000 mi dogsled race from Anchorage to Nome, Alaska.

 In 2016, the Outdoor Industry Association selected Braverman as one of Outdoor 30 Under 30 list and Publishers Weekly called Braverman a "21st century feminist reincarnation of Jack London."

 Background

 Braverman was born on May 7, 1988, the daughter of research scientist Jana Kay Slater and university professor and author Marc Braverman.
 She was raised Jewish in California's Central Valley.
 When she was ten, her family moved for a year to Norway for her father's research on the country's comprehensive smoking ban.
 Braverman attended local schools.

 Returning to Davis, California, Braverman finished her schooling, including a term as an exchange student in Lillehammer, Norway.
 Spending summers at Camp Tawonga, a Jewish camp near Yosemite, she later attended a Scandinavian folk school in Mortenhals, a traditional one-year trade program, and studied dogsledding and winter survival.
 She returned to the United States in 2007, graduating from Colby College in 2011.
 While in school, she had articles published locally and nationally, in magazines and newspapers.
 She also spent two summers working as a dogsled guide on a glacier in Alaska.

 Braverman later earned a Master of Fine Arts in creative nonfiction at the University of Iowa, where she was also an Arts Fellow.
 She has been resident Fellow at Blue Mountain Center and the MacDowell Colony.

 She lives with her partner, Quince Mountain, in Mountain, Wisconsin.